-Physical therapy, pain management, and draining of fluid can all be required.
+Physical therapy, pain management, and draining of fluid might all be required.

-This syndrome is characterized by knee pain ranging from severe to mild discomfort seemingly originating from the contact of the posterior surface of the patella (back of the kneecap) with the femur (thigh bone).
+This syndrome is characterized by knee pain ranging from mild to severe discomfort seemingly originating from the contact of the posterior surface of the patella (back of the kneecap) with the femur (thigh bone).
 It is commonly caused by an imbalance of the muscles of the leg causing the patella to “track” improperly.

 This condition comes from repetitive stress on the knee, most often from overuse in sports or exercise.
 The repetitive stress on the knee creates tiny tears in the tendon that, over time, inflame and weaken the tendon.